jeremycook123/aws-key-disabler-2020/readme.md

 * Replace `key_disabler.aws_account_number` with your own AWS Account Id.
 * Update `key_disabler.keystates.first_warning` and `key_disabler.keystates.last_warning` to the age that the key has to be in days to trigger an email warning.
 * Update `key_disabler.keystates.expired` to the age in days when the key expires.
 At this age the key is disabled.
-* Set `email.admin.enable` to `True` if you want to send an email report to an administrator email address containing a full report of all IAM users and their Access Key status.
+* Set `email.admin.enabled` to `True` if you want to send an email report to an administrator email address containing a full report of all IAM users and their Access Key status.
 Email delivery is performed via AWS SES (make sure that it has been configured correctly).
 Configure `email.admin.to` to be a valid email address.
-* Set `email.user.enable` to `True` if you want to send an individual email to each IAM user - containing the information about their Access Key status and whether a particular key is due to be expired or has been expired.
-Note: this only works for IAM accounts where the username is a valid email address.
-Email delivery is performed via AWS SES (make sure that SES has been configured correctly).
+* Set `email.user.enabled` to `True` if you want to send an individual email to each IAM user - containing the information about their Access Key status and whether a particular key is due to be expired or has been expired.

+Configure `email.user.emailaddressconfig.type` to `tag` for tag based email addresses - you also need to specify the tag name `email.user.emailaddressconfig.tagname` for this options
+Configure `email.user.emailaddressconfig.type` to `username` for username based email addresses

 * Update the `email.from` to be a valid email address.
 * Set the `lambda.deployment_region` to a region that supports Lambda and SES.
 Also ensure that the region has SES sandbox mode disabled.
 * Update the `lambda.schedule.expression` to be a valid cron job expression for when you want the Lambda function automatically triggered.